reroal/Symmetric-key-Cryptography-Course/README.md

-# Symmetric-key-Cryptography-Course
+# Symmetric-key Cryptography Course
-Practical tasks for the Spring 2022 course Symmetric-key Cryptography at the University of Primorska
+Practical tasks for the Spring 2022 course Symmetric-key Cryptography given at the University of Primorska